binkley/homebrewery-files/witch.md

   A pale, eerie glow that chills the bones, saps strength, and reveals what hides in darkness.

 - **Storm Sphere** <br>
+  You call roiling knots of wind and fling lightning where you point.
   _(Elemental Evil Player&rsquo;s Companion, WotC)_

 ##### 🔍 Utility, Ritual & Trickery

 - **Arcane Eye** <br>
-  You send forth an invisible scout &mdash; a wandering gaze that slips under doors and through darkness.
+  You send forth an invisible scout&mdash;a wandering gaze that slips under doors and through darkness.
 It may look like a glimmering pupil, a raven&rsquo;s disembodied eye, or simply a floating mote that sees what you cannot.
 The Witch watches, even when she is not there.

 - **Divination** <br>
   Smoke curling, bones rattling, or a hated mirror reflecting your true self.